ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Transaction successful, transaction ID :EhZh8PvQyqA9xggxn6EsdemXMnWKyy839NzEJ5DHExTBiXbjV
 ```

-This means the node has now been added as validator to the given Subnet on fuji!
+This means the node has now been added as validator to the given Subnet on Fuji!

 ## Join a subnet

 You might already have a running validator which you want to add to a specific subnet.
 For this we run the `join` command.
 This is a bit of a special command.
 The `join` command will either just _print the required instructions_ for your already running node or will attempt at configuring a config file the user provides.

-First also a bit of "marketing" (announcing not yet available mainnet support):
+First also a bit of "marketing" (announcing not yet available Mainnet support):

 ```bash
 avalanche subnet join testsubnet